- What are the concerns?

-Fisheries Queensland, part of the Department of Agriculture, Fisheries and Forestry, continued to assess the health of fish in the Gladstone region, including fin fish, sharks and crustacean species.
+Fisheries Queensland, part of the Department of Agriculture and Fisheries, continued to assess the health of fish in the Gladstone region, including fin fish, sharks and crustacean species.
 Samples of a wide range of fish, crustacean and mollusc species are provided to Biosecurity Queensland for more detailed studies.

 The sampling program was expanded to record how seasonal variations and locations of fish compare scientifically between sites.

 Fisheries Queensland monitored and collected fish from waterways including The Narrows, Graham Creek (Curtis Island), Calliope River, Boyne River, Hamilton Point and Rodds Bay, as well as within the Gladstone Harbour.

 Biosecurity Queensland (part of Department of Agriculture and Fisheries) tests showed infestation of a parasitic flatworm (Neobenedenia sp) in barramundi, as well as a different type of parasitic flatworm on sharks, and common shell erosion on some crustaceans, but there was no common cause identified in other fish species tested.

 The parasitic flatworm was not unexpected given the major flooding events in 2011.

 This Gladstone Fish Health Scientific Advisory Panel supported ongoing investigation of the issue.

 The panel was not able to provide conclusions on the cause of fish conditions observed in Gladstone Harbour, and recommended further monitoring and research.
 However, the panel did confirm that there is no risk to human health.

 The government implemented the panel’s recommendations through an Integrated Aquatic Investigation Program for Gladstone Harbour.